va-volokhov/itmo_speaker_recognition_course/lab6/README.md

 # Laboratory work 6.
-Final report
+Modernization of the basic speaker recognition system